in Iraq, Jordan, and Lebanon

 About Our Partners

 Since the summer of 2014, the Presbyterian Church in Iraq has been responding to the displacement by ISIS of Christians and others from Mosul and the Nineveh Plain.
-In Kirkuk, 100 miles from Mosul, thousands made their way to safe haven, as well as to Baghdad.
-In both cities, emergency relief continues to be extended by Presbyterian congregations.
+In Kirkuk, 100 miles from Mosul, thousands made their way to safe haven, as well as to Baghdad and Basrah.
+In all three cities, emergency relief continues to be extended by Presbyterian congregations even while they continue in the their “regular” ministries.

 The Outreach Foundation is seeking gifts totaling $50,000 to assist the Presbyterian Churches of Iraq as well as select Christian ministries in Jordan and Lebanon in their ministry with those displaced by war and violence.